JanneSavo/ctrader-screener/README.md

 ## Safety

 The screener **places no orders**.
-Bots are paper-only unless you set `bots.allow_live`, *and* arm each bot individually by typing its key, *and* an order tool is resolved on the session.
+Bots are paper only unless you set `bots.allow_live`, *and* arm each bot individually by typing its key, *and* an order tool is resolved on the session.
 Saving a bot directly as live is refused.

 The chat assistant reads everything but writes exactly one thing: a strategy recipe, saved **disabled**.
 It cannot scan, plot, trade or arm a bot.
-It also cannot save a recipe without previewing it first — that is enforced in code, not requested in the prompt.
+It also cannot save a recipe without previewing it first that is enforced in code, not requested in the prompt.

 Chart plotting only ever deletes object IDs it created itself.